Dead- letter message processing

 Below is a tabular column which explains different modes of message retrieval possible on Service Bus dead-letter Queue.

 |Dead Letter Messages||In this mode of retrieval the messages are peeked.
 It does not remove the message from dead letter queue.

 ||Retrieving messages in this mode will change the state of the message to 'deferred' which can be processed later.

 Below is an illustration to process the dead letter messages in the Service Bus Queue associated with Serverless360.

 Purge all dead lettered messages to completely clear the contents of the dead-letter Queue.
-Below is an illustration on the inline Purge Messages activity to purges either all or specific count of from a Service Bus dead-letter Queue.
+Below is an illustration on the inline Purge Messages automated task to purges either all or specific count of from a Service Bus dead-letter Queue.

 Regenerate/Modify or Edit a message ID

 When you try to resubmit a message to a 'DuplicateDetection' enabled Queue, this capability will help you to prevent the message from being lost.
 When you choose automated regeneration, the system will assign a new GUID as Message Ids.
 Alternately, you can edit to set custom message ids. for eg: invoice/201#/####.

 Serverelss360 offers out of box dead letter message processing capabilities on Service Bus Queues and Topics Subscriptions.
 There could be business scenarios those demand to retain a copy of a Service bus messages being processed.
 Hence the back up to Storage blob capability was introduced.